danielrosehill/Windsurf-Rules-0925/full-rules.md

 ### Virtual Environment Management
 - **Primary**: Use `uv` to create virtual environments
 - **Fallback**: Switch to regular `venv` if running into package difficulties

+For GUIs, use PyQt6.
+Do NOT use Tkinter.

 ### Environment Activation
 - **Always activate** the environment after creating it